whois-server-list/whois-server-list/README.md

 # License and author

 Markus Malkusch <markus@malkusch.de> is the author of this project.
-This project is free and under the GPL.
+This project is free and under the WTFPL.

 ## Donations